adnanademovic/rosrust/examples/reservedkeywords/README.md

-# Camera feed example
+# Reserved keywords compilation test

-Example that requires a lot of processing power to handle all the data received.
+Example used to check if ROS messages with reserved keywords in them compile.